 The initial rapid drop-off in error for Problem~\ref{enum:num:LDomainGaussianProblem} is explained by examining the magnitudes of the various components of the estimator for $\k=1$, given in Fig.~\ref{fig:num:LDomainGaussian:estimatorComponents}.
 In particular, it is clear that the data oscillation term initially dominates the estimator and, comparing with the mesh after 28 iterations, shown in Fig.~\ref{fig:num:LDomainGaussian:mesh25}, it appears to be driving the refinement around the Gaussian centred at $(0.5, 0.5)$.
-Once this is sufficiently resolved, the element and face residual terms begin to dominate, resulting to the expected refinement around the singularity at the reentrant corner.
+Once this is sufficiently resolved, the element and face residual terms begin to dominate, resulting in the expected refinement around the singularity at the reentrant corner.
 This is shown in Fig.~\ref{fig:num:LDomainGaussian:mesh39}, after 40 iterations.

-Focusing on Problem~\ref{enum:num:InternalLayerProblem}, now, whose key difficulty is the presence of an interior sharp layer which is completely unresolved by the initial mesh.
+The key difficulty of Problem~\ref{enum:num:InternalLayerProblem} is the presence of an interior sharp layer which is completely unresolved by the initial mesh.
 To test the resilience of the estimator in this challenging context, the initial mesh is chosen to consist of warped hexagons which are not aligned with the interior layer; see Fig.~\ref{fig:num:InternalLayer:meshOriginal} for an illustration.
 As with Problem~\ref{enum:num:LDomainGaussianProblem}, the data oscillation terms initially dominate the estimator until the the mesh starts to resolve the layer.
-After this point the element and edge residuals become the dominant terms of the estimator.
+After this point, the element and edge residuals become the dominant terms of the estimator.

-For both problems, the effectivity plots in Fig.~\ref{fig:num:LDomainGaussian:efficiency} and \ref{fig:num:InternalLayer:efficiency}, calculated as in~\eqref{eq:num:effectivity}, indicate a good level of agreement between the estimated and calculated error.
+For both problems, the effectivity plots in Fig.~\ref{fig:num:LDomainGaussian:efficiency} and~\ref{fig:num:InternalLayer:efficiency}, calculated as in~\eqref{eq:num:effectivity}, indicate a good level of agreement between the estimated and calculated error.